 How to Choose the Right Celebrant

 Choosing a celebrant is a personal decision.
-Here’s what to consider:
+Here’s what to look for:

-• Personal Connection: Do you feel comfortable with them?
-A good celebrant is a compassionate listener and communicator.
-Schedule an initial call or meeting to gauge their suitability.
+- Personal Connection: Do you feel comfortable with them?
+A good celebrant will listen with openness and compassion.
+Schedule an initial call or meeting to see if you feel a connection.

-• Independent vs. Funeral Director Recommendations: You have the right to choose your celebrant.
+- Independent vs. Funeral Director Recommendations: You have the right to choose your celebrant.
 Don’t feel obligated to use the one recommended by the funeral director.
-You can request to remove their fee from the package and find someone who truly resonates with you.
+If you have your own celebrant this amount can simply be deducted from the funeral director’s package.

 Creating a Meaningful Farewell

-A well-crafted funeral ceremony provides comfort and allows for your loved one’s broader community to gather and say their farewells.
-A celebrant can help you create a service that reflects a unique life, often incorporating creative elements in honour of the person’s interests, passions or experiences.
+A well-crafted funeral ceremony can be a great source of comfort.
+It allows for the loved one’s family and friends to gather and say their farewells.
+A celebrant can help you create a service that reflects a unique life, often adding in creative elements in honour of the person’s interests, passions or experiences.

-If you’re seeking a compassionate and experienced funeral celebrant, please feel free to reach out.
-I’m here to help you create a meaningful tribute that honours your loved one’s memory.
+If you’re looking for a compassionate funeral celebrant, please feel free to reach out.
+I’m here to help you create a ceremony that honours your loved one’s memory in whatever way feels right to you.